 5. The metaphor of the semaphore

-5.a) Concept and parts of automobile
+5.a) Concept and parts of an automobile

 A solution for identifying the concept of the automobile is to turn to all of its parts; if we manage to determine all of its elements, in theory, we should be able to specify the concept referred to the group of its parts.

-We can strengthen the circle of the searched for concept if we associate a sub-group of the relational parts of an automobile with some specific operation conditions; for example, the group of parts of the car that can allow for the moving of people or things from one place to another that has a means of propulsion.
+We can strengthen the circle of the searched for the concept if we associate a sub-group of the relational parts of an automobile with some specific operating conditions; for example, the group of parts of the car that can allow for the moving of people or things from one place to another that has a means of propulsion.

-We could also associate different operative modes to the same sub-group of parts automobile and we would have different conditional automobiles.
+We could also associate different operative modes to the same sub-group of parts automobile, and we would have different conditional automobiles.

 An additional characteristic of automobiles is the incorporating a high degree of security for the passengers; it would not be considered a vehicle apt for its function if it were not secure.